 2019 CX-5 New Car Test Drive

-The CX-5 is small for a compact crossover, with a wheelbase of 106.3 inches and overall length of 179.1.
-As a result, it has less room inside than the Honda CR-V and Nissan Rogue.
-But that same trait makes it easier to park and enhances its responsive handling.
+The CX-5 is small for a mid-size crossover, with a wheelbase of 106.3 inches and overall length of 179.1.
+That helps make the already crisp handling more nimble, and makes it easier to park, but steals from interior space.